Kim Yeon-gun

-Kim Yeon-gun (born 12 March 1981) is a South Korean professional football player who is playing for Korea National League club Yongin City FC.
-His position is forward.
+Kim Yeon-gun (born 12 March 1981) is a South Korean former professional football player.
+He played as a forward for Jeonbuk Hyundai Motors and Yongin City FC throughout the mid-2000s and early 2010s.

 Career in Hong Kong

 He joined South China in January 2009 and made his league debut on 11 January 2009 against Citizen.
 He scored his first goal for the team in his second match on 8 February in the 8–0 match against Tuen Mun Progoal.